philippd/angularjs-style-guide/README.md

 #Introduction

-The goal of this style guide is to present a set of best practices and style guidelines for an AngularJS application.
+The goal of this style guide is to present a set of best practices and style guidelines for a AngularJS application.

 In this style guide you won't find common guidelines for JavaScript development.
 Such can be found at: